reawilliams20/movie-search-app-demo/README.md

-# 🎬 Movie Search App
+# 🎬 Agentic Movie Search App Demo

 A simple React app that allows users to search for movies using the OMDb API and displays results with titles and posters.
+Created with GHCP Agent and tested with Playwright MCP.

 ## 🚀 Features